In this article, we explain how to choose the proper Bank Reconciliation field to represent dollar values.

 For example, if you are mapping bank data, debit transactions (voided checks and deposits) should be negative and credit transactions should be positive.
 If they are reversed, map this field to correct the sign instead of having to manually edit the data outside of Bank Reconciliation and then import it.

-The Amount field includes both the value of the transaction (how much money) as well as the sign of the data (positive or negative).
+The 'Amount' field includes both the value of the transaction (how much money) as well as the sign of the data (positive or negative).
 In some situations, the source data will provide you with amounts that are both debits and credits ("absolute"), but a second field will tell you the "sign" of the data, i.e., whether it is a debit or credit.
 For example, a data file might look like the following:

-Map the first column as 'Amount' and map the second column as 'Sign'.
+In this example, map the first column as 'Amount' and map the second column as 'Sign'.

 In the second column, the word "credit" identifies a transaction that was a payment out, such as a check, and it should be treated as a credit transaction.
 The "debit" identifies a payment received.
 See 'Debit versus Credit' for more information.